What’s up with the little serpents at scynet.ai and how they learn autonomously with Artificial Neural Networks

 Before we explain the mechanics behind the snakes’ decisions, here’s a quick heads-up on the concepts we use — Artificial Neural Networks and Genetic Algorithms.
 If you’re familiar with them, you can skip straight after.

 What is an Artificial Neural Network?

 An artificial neural network is a framework, used widely in machine learning algorithms which in general attempts to mimic how our brain works.
-In most cases, it consists of an input layer, hidden layer(s), and an output layer or neurons.
+In most cases, it consists of an input layer, a hidden layer(s), and an output layer or neurons.
 The input layer is where the data to our problem goes in.
 This data is then processed by the hidden layers and the final answer is generated in the output layer.
 Neural networks are really useful for finding patterns in problems which are generally hard for a programmer to solve by hand.

 What is a Genetic Algorithm?

 Genetic algorithms are inspired by Charles Darwin’s theory of natural evolution.
 They reflect the process of natural selection where the fittest individuals of a population are selected for reproduction.

 In our animation, you will find a population of 15 serpents.
 Each snake’s DNA is represented by a neural network.